xtdb/xtdb/docs/implementation.md

 become available, constraints can fire.
-For example, a predicate will fire when the arguments have been bound, and potentially short circuit the walk by returning `nil`. `not` is a special kind of predicate that issues a sub query and removes all results from that query in the parent result.
+For example, a predicate will fire when the arguments have been bound, and potentially short circuit the walk by returning `nil`. `not` is a special kind of predicate that issues a sub query, returning false if the sub query matches any results.
 Note that all this happens many times during the parent query, as the tree will be traversed up and down, each time binding new values to the variables.